Moto mod projector review: great for movies and gaming

-Which Moto Z phones work with Moto Mods?
+Which Moto Z phones work with the projector?

-All Moto Z smartphones work with Moto Mods.
+All Moto Z smartphones work with Moto Mods, including the projector.
 But remember, some Moto Z phones are exclusive to certain cell phone carriers.
-The Moto Z Force Droid, Moto Z Droid and Moto Z Play Droid are exclusive to Verizon.
+The Moto Z Force Droid, Moto Z Droid and Moto Z Play Droid are only on Verizon.

 Moto Z and Moto Z Play works on AT&T, T-Mobile and compatible GSM networks.

 Unlocked versions of Moto Z smartphones allow you to switch carriers just by swapping out the SIM card.
 I prefer the lower cost option of an unlocked Moto Z or Moto Z Play with a Republic Wireless subscription.

 Why?
 It’s pretty simple.

 If you’re only paying only $15 or $20 per month for a smartphone bill, then you have a bit more of a slush fund for your man cave.